Robotics-Club-IIT-BHU/Robotics-Camp-2024/Robo_Summer_camp_24-Week1/subpart1/subpart1.md

 <p align="center"><img src="https://answers.ros.org/upfiles/14554624266871161.png" width="60" height="60"> <b>R</b>obotic<b>O</b>perating<b>S</b>ystem

-<h1>ROS-SummerCamp</h1> </p>
+<h1>Robotics-Summer-Camp 2024</h1> </p>

-Welcome to the week1 of SummerCamp24 offered by Robotics Club, IIT(BHU) Varanasi.
+Welcome to the week 1 of SummerCamp24 offered by Robotics Club, IIT(BHU) Varanasi.
 We Aim to deliver a Beginner Level of Understanding to ROS to get you started with projects with it.

 In this section we plan to Teach you the basics of ROS Nodes, Topics, and services.